New Deal at 80 - Nixon at 100

 And things are getting stranger by the moment.

 The victims of Hurricane Sandy will finally be receiving desperately needed aid from the government - but only after the Congress of the United States was publicly shamed into providing it.
 In 2005, within a week of Hurricane Katrina's devastation in the south, the people of that region were handed a check for over sixty-five billion to help with the clean-up and rescue.
 Nearly three months after Sandy made her wrath known, the people of the northeast are still waiting.
 The right wing have made themselves clear.
 The only thing that matters to them are tax cuts for billionaires.
-We in northeast don't matter.
+We in the northeast don't matter.
 We have lots of Negroes, Arabs and Jews living here, you know.

 President Roosevelt would be appalled.
 President Nixon's jaw would be dropped to the floor.
 These are different times.